-When the MHLW determines that there is no longer a concern that the foods violating the Act will be exported to our country, the normal monitoring system will be reinstated by canceling the inspection order in accordance with either of the following procedures i or ii:
+When the MHLW determines that there is no longer a concern that the foods violating the Act will be exported to Japan, the normal monitoring system is reinstated by canceling the inspection order in accordance with either of the following procedures i or ii:

-- i) The exporting country has identified the cause of the violation, and based on the findings, preventive measures have been introduced such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system.
-Then upon confirmation of the effectiveness of such measures through bilateral discussions, on-site inspections, or inspections on importation of the foods, the inspection order may be cancelled; or - ii) As for foods subject to inspection order with respect to residual agricultural chemicals, if no new violation is detected during two years from the date on which the most recent violation was found after the date of the notification of an inspection order (or from the date of notification of an inspection order if no violation has occurred since the date of such notification) or if there is no new violation during one year from the said date and at the same time, more than 300 specimens have been inspected based on the inspection order, the inspection order may be cancelled.
+- i) The exporting country has identified the cause of the violation, and based on the findings, preventive measures such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system have been introduced.
+Upon confirmation of the effectiveness of such measures through bilateral discussions, on-site inspections, or inspections on importation of the foods, the inspection order may be cancelled; or - ii) As for foods subject to inspection order with respect to agricultural chemical residues, if no new violation is detected during two years from the date on which the most recent violation was found after the date of the notification of an inspection order (or from the date of notification of an inspection order if no violation has occurred since the date of such notification) or if there is no new violation during one year from the said date and at the same time, more than 300 specimens have been inspected based on the inspection order, the inspection order may be cancelled.

-Thereafter, monitoring inspections on the concerned inspection items of the imported foods will be carried out at a higher frequency which is able to detect violations with a certain level of reliability from statistical viewpoint, and upon detection of any violation, the food will be immediately subjected to inspection order.
+Thereafter, monitoring inspections on the concerned inspection items of the imported foods will be carried out at a higher frequency which is able to detect a violation with a certain statistical confidence level.
+Upon detection of any violation, the food will be immediately subjected to inspection order.

-(v) Comprehensive import ban in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act if the violation rate stands above approximately 5% of the overall number of the said foods inspected and if it is highly likely that the importation of the violating food will continue according to the level of the food hygiene control in the exporting country, the MHLW will conduct review taking into consideration the extent of damage to human health caused by the foods.
-The Minister of Health, Labour and Welfare will issue a ban on the importation of such food after consulting with the Pharmaceutical Affairs and Food Sanitation Council, to the extent that such a ban is deemed inevitable in order to prevent potential food hygiene problems.
+(v) Comprehensive import ban in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act if the violation rate stands above approximately 5% of the overall number of the said foods inspected, and if it is highly likely that the importation of the food violating the Act continues due to the level of the food hygiene control in the exporting country, the MHLW conducts review taking into consideration the extent of damage to human health caused by the foods.
+The Minister of Health, Labour and Welfare issues a ban on the importation of such food after consulting with the Pharmaceutical Affairs and Food Sanitation Council, to the extent that such a ban is deemed inevitable in order to prevent potential food hygiene problems.